In this segment, we are going to show you how to configure “Pi-Hole on Docker with Portainer using OpenMediaVault 5 Raspberry Pi 4 “

-- Now, we need to Login to our Router and then Navigate to DNS Settings.
+- At this moment we need to log in to our Router, then Navigate to DNS Settings.

-- Then we need to enter the Pi-Hole IP Address to our Router Primary DNS Address.
+- After that, we need to enter the Pi-Hole IP Address to our Router Primary DNS Address.

-- After that, the traffic can route through the Raspberry Pi and Block ads with Pi-Hole.
+- Finally, all the traffic will route through the Raspberry Pi and Block ads with Pi-Hole.

-- In case, if you forgot Pi-Hole password you can reset it anytime by using this command.
+- If you forgot the Pi-Hole password you can reset it anytime by using this command inside Terminal.

 docker exec -it pihole pihole -a -p

-In conclusion, you are all set to use Raspberry Pi 4 as Pi-Hole Network Wide Ad-Block Server.
+- Above all steps will convert your Raspberry Pi 4 as Pi-Hole Network Wide Ad-Block Server.